LPC & LMFT Supervision Texas

 Once you’ve chosen a supervisor, ensure that you have a formal supervision agreement in place.
 This should outline the expectations, responsibilities, and logistics of the supervision arrangement.

-• LPC-Associate can have up to 2 supervisors at one time.
+• LPC and LMFT-Associate can have up to 2 supervisors at one time.
 If an associate wants to add an additional supervisor and/or change their supervisor, they must notify the board by submitting an Associate Supervisor Change Form.

 • Supervision can be done in-person for those who reside in the greater San Antonio area.
-Supervision is also offered virtually for those who prefer the flexibility of an online format.
+Supervision is also offered virtually for any Texas resident who prefers the flexibility of an online format.

-• During your weekly supervision meetings, your LPC Supervisor will allot the majority of your time for case reviews.
-This allows LPC-Associates the opportunity to present recent cases, describe any client concerns, discuss interventions used, and process any challenges encountered.
-Your LPC Supervisor will provide feedback on techniques, approaches, and treatment planning.
+• During your weekly supervision meetings, your LPC or LMFT Supervisor will allot the majority of your time for case reviews.
+This allows LPC and LMFT-Associates the opportunity to present recent cases, describe any client concerns, discuss interventions used, and process any challenges encountered.
+Your LPC or LMFT Supervisor will provide feedback on techniques, approaches, and treatment planning.
 Supervision is also used to discuss alignment to ethical and legal guidelines, work on skill building and enhance competency in services provided, and encourage time for self-reflection and awareness in services rendered.